50-YEAR MEMBERS

 Chester Zamiera

-Chet also found the time to raise a family of three daughters with his wife Barbara at their home on Broadway, just next door to our current Station #1.
+Besides spending lots of time at the fire department, Chet found the time to raise a family of three daughters with his wife Barbara living just next door to our current Station #1.
+He enjoyed hobbies such as fishing and traveling.
+Chet was honored for his 50 years of service at a testimonial dinner on September 14, 1985 at the Millgrove Fire Hall.

 Clayton Ziegler

-Clayton was very active in building of the stations and his knowledge in the construction field helped tremendously when the final plans of these buildings were ready for construction.
+Clayton was very active in building the stations and served as chairman of the possible expansion to the fire hall at 6513 Broadway in 1955.
+His knowledge in the construction field helped tremendously when the final plans of these buildings were ready for construction.

 Robert G. Mueller

-Bob, along with his wife Dorothea lived on Broadway near Station #1 and raised two sons.
-One son, Robert L. Mueller, is also a member of the department and recently celebrated 50 years of service holding many firematic and administrative positions.
+Bob, along with his wife Dorothea, lived on Broadway near Station 1 and raised two sons.
+One son, Robert L. Mueller, is also a member of the department and recently celebrated 56 years of service holding many firematic and administrative positions.
+Bob’s 50 years of service was celebrated at a dinner on October 13, 1990.

 Raymond Paschke

-Raymond Paschke joined the Town Line Volunteer Fire Department in April of 1950.
-Ray was an active firefighter from the start participating in all of the fundraising activities throughout his time in the department such as the annual picnic, working bingo and many other activities.
+Raymond Paschke joined the Town Line Volunteer Fire Department in April 1950.
+Ray was an active firefighter from the start; participating in all fundraising activities throughout his time with the fire department including the annual picnic, helping to setup and cleanup as well as doing his part at during the event.

-Beside his participation in fundraising, Ray was also served in many offices in both the fire department and benevolent association.
-Ray was Sergeant at Arms from 1984 to 1988, Fire Depatment Joint Board Trustee from 1994 to 1996 and 2001 to 2005 as well as serving on the Service Awards committee from 1993 to 1995.
+Besides his participation in fundraising, Ray was also involved in many offices of the fire department and benevolent association.
+Ray was sergeant at arms from 1984 to 1988, joint board member from 1994-1996 and returned from 2001 to 2005.
+Ray served on the Service Awards Committee from 1993 to 1995.

-Ray was also a charter member of the Town Line Benevolent Association where he served as a Joint Board Trustee from 1997 to 2000 and from 2006 to 2009.
+Ray was also a charter member of the Town Line Firemen’s Benevolent Association where he served as a joint board trustee from 1997 to 2000 and from 2006 to 2009.

 Ray served in the U.S. Army Signal Corps from 1952-1954, including 15 months in Korea.
-He was attached to the 507th Signal Service Company and was honorably discharged on 2 July 1954 with the rank of Corporal.
-For his Korean War Service, Mr. Paschke was awarded: National Defense Service Medal, Korean Service Medal w/2 Service Stars, Republic of Korea Presidential Unit Citation, and the United Nations Service Medal.
-Shortly before his passing in November of 2017, Ray was recognized for his service by Buffalo Niagara Honor Flight with a trip to Washington DC to view the war memorials.
+He was attached to the 507th Signal Service Company and was honorably discharged on July 2, 1954 with the rank of corporal.
+For his Korean War Service, Mr. Paschke was awarded the National Defense Service Medal, Korean Service Medal with Two Service Stars, Republic of Korea Presidential Unit Citation, and the United Nations Service Medal.
+Ray was recognized for his service by Buffalo Niagara Honor Flight with a trip to Washington DC to view the war memorials shortly before his passing.

-Together with his wife Beatrice, Ray raised two daughters and lived in Lancaster
+Together with his wife Beatrice, Ray raised two daughters and lived in Lancaster.
+Ray was honored for his 50 years of dedicated service at a picnic held at the station in the summer of 2000.

-Jack was also a charter member of the Town Line Benevolent Association where he served as a Trustee and Financial Secretary.
+Jack was a charter member of the Town Line Firemen’s Benevolent Association where he served as a trustee and financial Secretary.
+Jack also built the trophy case at the Station 1 when the new building addition was completed in 1999.

-Jack and his wife, Claire, raised 4 children in their home on Town Line Road.
-Jack also has 14 grandchildren and 14 great grandchildren.
-Jack's grandson, Wilson, followed in his grandfather's footsteps joining the Town Line Explorer Post at 14 and becoming a firefighter at 18.
-Wilson then went on to become the Chief with the Cowelsville Fire Department where he is still a member.
+Jack and his wife, Claire, raised four children in their home on Town Line Road.
+Jack also had 14 grandchildren and many great grandchildren.
+Two of Jack's grandsons, Wilson and Paul, followed in their grandfather's footsteps joining the Town Line Explorer Post and later becoming firefighters.
+Wilson then went on to become the Chief of the Cowelsville Fire Department where he is still a member.

 Joseph Trzybinski

-Joe was able to reminisce about major calls like the 1965 Lancaster Country Club fire, the 1969 Weil, the infamous 1977 blizzard, and the 1972 Town Line hotel fire with the newer members of our department.
+Originally from Arcade, Joe Tryzbinski joined the Town Line Volunteer Fire Department in January 1954.
+Joe was around long enough to reminisce about major calls like the 1965 Lancaster Country Club Fire, the 1969 Weil Barn Fire, the 1972 Town Line Hotel Fire, and the infamous Blizzard of 1977.
 Of course, he could tell his own brand of tales about our long-forgotten bingo games and our much celebrated annual picnics, parades, and anniversaries.
-Some believe that if properly prodded Joe might even reveal the ingredients of the legendary clam chowder.
+Some believed if properly prodded, Joe might even reveal the ingredients of the legendary clam chowder.

-Joe was married to his wife Betty for over 60 years, whom he met at a dance at the Town Line Fire Hall.
-In 1959 Betty and Joe chose Alden as their hometown and built a home on Cary Road.
-Betty is a member of the Town Line Fire Department Ladies Auxiliary.
+Joe was married to his wife Elizabeth, whom he met at a dance at the Town Line Fire Hall.
+In 1959, Betty and Joe settled in Alden and built a home on Cary Road and had one son, Joe Jr., whom they were very proud of.
+Betty is a member of the Town Line Ladies Auxiliary.
 Betty and Joe were diligent stewards in upholding the reputation of the Town Line Fire Department.
-They are the proud parents of one son.

 Robert L. Mueller